-In my postdoctoral work I use functional and structural MRI, functional connectivity, voxel-based lesion symptom mapping, and cognitive neuropsychological methods.
+In my postdoctoral work I use functional and structural MRI, functional connectivity, lesion symptom mapping, and cognitive neuropsychological methods.
 I study how action and object knowledge is represented in the brain, with a focus toward developing a deeper understanding of the mechanisms by which visual, motor, and conceptual representations recover after brain injury.

 When I'm not doing science I enjoy listening to music, going to concerts, collecting vinyl records, podcasts, biking, finding new restaurants, and traveling.